lepompiste/Leloux/README.md

 ​	`PROPS.uploadEvents` add events while upload to the xhr requests ("progress",  ...).

 ​	`PROPS.headers` are the headers of the request

+​	`PROPS.useFormData` define if FormData is used to parse data (multipart/form-data encoding like) or not (application/www-x-form-urlencoded encoding like).

 `ISJSON` is a Boolean that defines whether the response should be parsed as JSON or not.